-The Enhanced Adaptation for Smallholder Agriculture Programme (ASAP+) is a 100 per cent climate financing mechanism and is envisioned to be the largest fund dedicated to channeling climate finance to small-scale producers.
-It has a target of mobilising US$500 million, which is expected to benefit more than 10 million people by:
+Launched in 2021, the Enhanced Adaptation for Smallholder Agriculture Programme (ASAP+) is envisioned to be the largest fund dedicated to channelling climate finance to small-scale producers.
+It aims to mobilize US$500 million and is expected to benefit more than 10 million people by:

 Leveraging existing climate finance for small-scale producers.

 Mitigating and sequestering carbon to help achieve commitments, including nationally determined contributions and National Adaptation Plans.